ccoenraets/salesforce-developer-workshop/Creating-an-Apex-Class.md

 layout: module
 title: Module 4&#58; Creating an Apex Class
 ---
+Apex is a strongly typed, object-oriented programming language that you use to execute code in your Saleforce instance.
+The Apex syntax is similar to Java and also includes built-in support for database operations.
 In this module, you create an EmailManager class that encapsulates the logic to send confirmation emails to the conference speakers.

 ### Step 1: Create the EmailManager class